Olafimihan/fbpro/README.md

 ## To clone the repository on your development machine
 1. clone the repository => git clone https://github.com/Olafimihan/fambook.io.git
 2. start the testserver.js file with node: node testserver.js.
-This will enable you run the application with      localhost:<portnumber> in this case it is 2000.
+This will enable you run the application with      localhost:2000.
 3. You can reach out to me for any enquiry.